-This reasoning jarred against my democratic convictions.
+Autocracy, Democracy, and History with Appendix: An Abstract Model of Autocratic Versus Democratic Government - Working paper, Research brief - Mancur Olson. "monarchy is the best kind of government because the King is then owner of the country.
+Like the owner of a house of a house, when the wiring is wrong, he fixes it."
 I could not deny that the owner of a country would indeed have an incentive to make his property productive or the implication that his subjects would also gain from this.
-This essay attempts to identify and explain some commonplace historical differences between autocracies and democracies and to suggest why autocracies are the norm at some stages of historical development but not at others.
+Essay attempts to identify and explain commonplace historical differences between autocracies and democracies and to suggest why autocracies are the norm at some stages of historical development.

+Democracy, Autocracy, and Intermediate Associations in Organizations: Flexibility or Unrestrained Change? - C. J. Calhoun, University of North Carolina at Chapel Hill.
 Organizational participation has often been treated as a matter of securing the involvement of individuals in a more democratic structure.
 Organizational responsiveness has often been sought in increasing ease and rate of change.
 These parallel approaches are criticized in this paper as overreactions to a myth of autocratic organization.

-Jonathan Klick (Florida State University College of Law)
+Jonathan Klick (Florida State University College of Law).

 Abstract: All politicians, regardless of the nominal form of government within which they operate, face the trade-off between current period gains and tenure extension.
 That is, rulers can exploit their power for personal gain, but they risk being removed from their positions of power, either through a popular vote or a coup or revolution.
 If they temper their exploitation to remain in power, they sacrifice some of their current personal gain.
 Essentially all politicians are limited autocrats, where the limitations imposed on them differ according to the institutional structure under which they rule.